Sergey Glazyev: Glazyev tapes

 In 2016 Ukraine's Prosecutor General Yuriy Lutsenko published wiretaps of telephone calls between Glazyev and a number of people in Ukraine directly involved in organizing pro-Russian demonstrations in Odesa, Kharkiv and other cities in 2014.
-In the call Glazyev gives instructions on how to increase the impact of these riots and turn them into occupation of administration buildings as well as gives instructions on receiving funding.
+In the call Glazyev gives instructions on how to increase the impact of these riots and turn them into the occupation of administration buildings, and giving instructions for receiving funding.
 He also instructs (then recently appointed Prime Minister of Crimea) Sergey Aksyonov on how the Crimean referendum should be formulated.

 Specially trained people should knock out “Banderovtsy” from the building council, and then they should arrange the meeting of the regional state administration, gather executive authorities. (...)
 It is very important for us the Regional State Administration to gather now.
 And for this it must be provided, as it was done in Kharkiv – in Kharkiv people came into [the regional administration] threw all “Banderovtsy” out, found the ammunition depot, now engage its disposal and will gather Regional State Administration and will also appeal to our President.

 In the intercepts Glazyev makes it clear that the riots and protests must look as if they were grassroots and inspired by local residents in spite of the fact that large part of funding for the pro-Russian militants came from Russia.
 Further investigation also demonstrated significant involvement of Glazyev into the events that led to the tragedy in Odesa on 2 May 2014.

 Konstantin Zatulin: That’s the main story.
 I want to say about other regions – we have financed Kharkiv, financed Odesa. (...)